 Hi Kaye.
 I feel the emotion and love for your dad in your post.
 And I know that this is a very difficult time for your family.
 But your dad seems like he has a mission to complete before he passes.
 The fact that he is performing funerals for others strikes me as very tender and loving.
 I think he will know when it is time for him to rest even though he may exhaust himself.
 While I am just an observer, he seems like a wonderful man who knows what is happening but still is in service and giving to others.
 My prayers will be with you.

 Husband Diagnosed "Borderline Resectable" pancreatic adenocarcinoma January 2012.
 Chemotherapy for six months.
 Successful Whipple August 2012 with clean margins, 3 out of 12 nodes positive.
 Post Whipple Chemo/Radiation for 5.5 weeks ended Dec.
 2012.
-Currently NED, but scans every three months.
+NED for 2 years with great quality of life.
+Lung spots identified and removed Nov 2014..back on chemo for three months.

 This is a very similar issue that we were having with my dad as well.
 This summer, my parents LIVED.
 I mean, they didn't just go day to day...they went to Florida, New York City, day trips to the mountains, camping, Niagra Falls, and just the weekend before he died, sightseeing in Baltimore.
 They did more in this summer, knowing that it would most likely be his last, than they had done in the past years.
 But after each of these trips, he would be completely exhausted and feeling terrible.
 So my mother, and the rest of us, were always worried that he was being pushed too hard and that we were speeding up the process.